paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   most saturated?

 These questions all focus on how we should report per-thread saturation
+- we're going to do per-thread saturation.
+I also felt it makes sense to have an "overview" that shows an average.
+Is this useful?
 - Several questions on making things per-thread
   - for computation (flop rates, instruction decoding, etc) it's pretty easy to create an estimate for the maximum possible rate.
 However, it gets more